-In their book, Abode: Thoughtful Living with Less, Serena Mitnik-Miller and Mason St. Peter reveal how to create natural, simple spaces, attainable even for new DIYers and those on a budget. … or you can skip the learning curve and purchase their home that just hit the market in Topanga Canyon.
+In their book Abode: Thoughtful Living with Less, Serena Mitnik-Miller and Mason St. Peter reveal how to create natural, simple, attainable spaces for new DIYers and those on a budget.
+Or you can skip the learning curve and purchase their home that just hit the market in Topanga Canyon.

 The interior tastemakers purchased their 1927 cabin as a fixer-upper.
 “When we first stepped over the threshold of our Topanga home, it was so dark and masculine-feeling, it was like entering a cave — a cave with kelly-green laminate counters, ceiling joists painted cherry red, and a kitchen with two contrasting patterns of linoleum.”

-Offering two-bedrooms and one-bathroom the home has a “pared-down purity” and warm minimalist aesthetic.
+The home has a “pared-down purity” and warm minimalist aesthetic, offering two bedrooms and one bathroom.
 Features include skylights and clerestory windows filling the interior with tons of natural light, framed by wood-beamed trusses, and a marble and marine-grade Douglas fir plywood kitchen as the centerpiece of the open living space.

-Both bedrooms maintain the calming neutral color palette of the home, with windows peeking out to the lush, verdant and fragrant landscaping surrounding it.
+Both bedrooms maintain the home’s calming, neutral color palette, with windows peeking out to the lush, verdant, and fragrant landscaping surrounding it.
 Listed for $1.199 million, 1104 Canyon Trl is perhaps the best creative sanctuary or weekend respite from the city.